bdorney/CMS_GEM_Analysis_Framework/README.txt

                 Histo_YTitle            string, as Histo_XTitle but for the y-axis.

                 Histo_BinRange          float, two floats separated by a comma specifying the lowest and highest values of the x-axis.
-In the case of Histo_Name = clustPos this field is automatically set based on input from amoreSRS mapping file.
+In the case of Histo_Name = {clustPos, hitPos}
+                                        this field is automatically set based on input from amoreSRS mapping file.

                 Histo_NumBins           integer, number of bins in the histogram.
-In the case of Histo_Name = clustPos this field is automatically set based on input from amoreSRS mapping file.
+In the case of Histo_Name = {clustPos, hitPos} this field is automatically set based on input from amoreSRS mapping file.

         # 4.e.ii.VI Example Config File
         # --------------------------------------------------------